Jacopo00811/WindTurbineImagesCategorization/README.md

 ## Introduction

-This project aims to create a medium-sized neural network capable of classifying images of leading edge damage automatically with high accuracy, thus enhancing the overall efficiency and reliability of wind turbine maintenance.
+This project aims to create a medium-sized neural network capable of automatically classifying images of turbine blades leading edge damages and thier impact on aerodynamics performance with high accuracy, thus enhancing the overall efficiency and reliability of wind turbine maintenance.
 The project also involves comparing the proposed CNNs with three pre-trained models using transfer learning and fine-tuning to fit the specific classification task.

 ## Dataset
 The dataset consists of high-resolution images taken during turbine inspections, which were classified into one of five categories based on the severity of aerodynamic defects: